SBG-real-swords-headerv200

 BACKGROUND INFORMATION

-It has been a very bad couple of years for International, American Sword Collectors.
-From a time when we once could ship any of our swords to almost anywhere, while the laws have not changed (both local and UN guidelined), the shipping services have.
-And even to this day we don't know the exact reason why..
+It has been a very bad few years for International, (i.e outside of USA) Sword Collectors.
+From a time when we once could ship any of our swords to almost anywhere, while the laws have not changed (both local and UN guidelined), the shipping services have and now, it's practically impossible or so hard and riksy its only worth buying the inflated prices of domestic sword monopoloies.

 ANONYMOUS ATTACKS ON OUR HOBBY?